Do you know how to claim your cash tips on your tax return?

 What about allocated tips?

-Note: No income, Social Security, or Medicare taxes are withheld on allocated tips.
-Complete form 4137 and include the allocated tips on line 1 of the form.
+No income, Social Security, or Medicare taxes are withheld on allocated tips.
+Complete form IRS form 4137 and include the allocated tips on line 1 of the form.

-Example: Garvey started working for Best Food Restaurant on June 20 and received $12,000 in wages during the year.
+Example: Garvey started working for one of the Best Food Restaurants on June 20 and received $12,000 in wages during the year.
 Garvey kept a daily tip record showing his tips for June where he made $15, but tips for the rest of the year was $8,000.

-He was not required to report the June tips to his employer, but he reports the rest the tips to his employer as required.
+He was not required to report the June tips to his employer, but he must report the rest of the tips to his employer as required.
 Garvey’s W-2 from Best Food Restaurant shows $20,000 ($12,000 wages + $8,000 in reported tips) in box 1.
 He must add the $15 of unreported tips to that amount and report $20,015 as wages on his tax return.

 If you enjoyed this article, then you’ll love these: